microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

-# Anonymize PII entities using Azure Data Factory template
+# Anonymize PII entities in datasets using Azure Data Factory template and Presidio on Databricks

 This sample uses the built in [data anonymization template](https://github.com/Azure/Azure-DataFactory/tree/main/templates/Data%20Anonymization%20with%20Presidio%20on%20Databricks) of Azure Data Factory which is a part of the Template Gallery to copy a csv dataset from one location to another while anonymizing a text column in the dataset from PII data.
 It leverages the code for using [Presidio on Azure Databricks](../spark/index.md) to call Presidio as a Databricks notebook job in the Azure Data Factory (ADF) pipeline to transform the input dataset before mergine the results to an Azure Blob Storage.

 **Note that** this solution is capabale of transforming large datasets.
-For smaller, text based input you may want to work with the Data Anonymization with Presidio as an HTTP service template which offers an easier deployment for Presidio.
+For smaller, text based input you may want to work with the [Data Anonymization with Presidio as an HTTP service](./presidio-data-factory-template-gallery-http.md) template which offers an easier deployment for Presidio.

 The sample deploys the following Azure Services: